Rome (IT), Lungotevere Aventino [extant] - 1926

 1) Translation by H. Rushton Fairclough, Virgil.
 Aeneid VII-XII.
 Appendix Vergiliana, rev. by G. P. Goold (Cambridge, MA-London: Harvard University Press, 2000).

 The inscription (1926) still exists on the retaining wall of the Lungotevere Aventino.
-It is,
+It is, however, in very bad shape due to graffiti as well as the general neglect of this portion of Tiber’s banks.
+Its author is unknown.

 The inscription is carved in Roman square capitals.
 The text cites some lines from Vergil’s Aeneid 8.62–65, in which the god Tiber appears to Aeneas in a dream to advise him and predict the future.
 He ends his speech by revealing his identity with the words cited in the inscription.
 The quotation thus derives its sense from its position in front of the river.